 Students are required to treat all preceptors in each of their Supervised Experiential Learning settings as valued teachers and respected professionals.
-Students must consistently interact with all staff at their Supervised Experiential Learning facilities with this same respect; any student concerns regarding interactions with staff members at Supervised Experiential Learning sites should be immediately discussed with the preceptor at that site and/or the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus.
+Students must consistently interact with all staff at their Supervised Experiential Learning facilities with this same respect; any student concerns regarding interactions with staff members at Supervised Experiential Learning sites should be immediately discussed with the preceptor at that site and/or the Director of Dietetics Program.

 Students must arrive for all Supervised Experiential Learning experiences on time, prepared and ready to begin work at the time scheduled with the preceptor for that experience.
-Attendance and punctuality will be documented on the weekly timesheets completed by the students and verified by the preceptors.
+Attendance and punctuality will be documented on the student's daily timesheet spreadsheets completed by the students.
+Preceptors verify the number of hours completed at the end of each lab term through submission of an evaluation.